DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/lectures/week-8/automating-audio-with-parameters-1/index.md

 1. Create a **loop region** around the first second of the timeline.
    This keeps the playhead cycling near the start while the loop plays.
 2. Select your sound instrument and:
-   * Enable **Asynchronous** playback.
+   * Enable **Async** playback.
 This ensures the sound plays to completion even if the playhead remains in the loop region.
    * Enable **Loop While Playing**.
-   * Enable **Cut Playback When Untriggered** — so when the loop region deactivates, playback stops immediately.
+   * Enable **Cut** (cut playback when untriggered) — so when the loop region deactivates, playback stops immediately.

-*(In FMOD Studio: right-click the instrument region → “Trigger Behavior” → choose Asynchronous and Loop settings.)*

 This ensures your hum continues smoothly in a loop until another parameter (like Trigger) ends it.